MisalPaav/TYMaterials/docs/BIA/BIA-CAE-2-Question-Bank.md

 - Caution: However, it's important to note that a low p-value does not prove the practical or clinical significance of an effect.
 It only indicates that the effect is statistically significant.
 Researchers should also consider effect size and context.

-## 4. Explain the applications of Multiple Linear Regression.
+## 4. Explain the applications of Multiple Linear Regression

 ###### Ans4

 Multiple Linear Regression is a versatile statistical method with various applications, including:

 - Economics: Predicting factors affecting economic indicators like GDP, inflation, or unemployment by considering multiple variables such as interest rates, government spending, and consumer confidence.